savevenjer/savevenjer/README.md

 🎓 **Undergraduate student at King Mongkut's University of Technology North Bangkok, Prachinburi Campus**
 💻 **Department of Information Technology**
-🌱 Currently learning basic programming, SQL, and using GitHub for class work.
+🌱 Currently learning basic programming, and using GitHub for class work.

 🛠 **Tools**
 - GitHub